turingschool/career-development-curriculum/module_four/behavioral_interview_template.md

-# Mock Culture Interview Template
+# Behavioral Interview Resources

-## Directions for Interviewer
+## Mock Interview Directions for Interviewers

-# Bank of Questions to Ask Students
+### Bank of Questions to Ask Students
 * Tell me about yourself.
 Why do you want to be a software developer?
 * Describe a successful idea or project you worked on.
 What are some of the challenges you had to overcome?
 What made it a success?
 * Describe a project that failed, a project you had to give up on, or a time you worked really hard on a project and it just didn’t pan out as expected.
 What happened?
 How did you make the decisions that you made?